 Overdose deaths involving benzodiazepines such as Klonopin have become increasingly common—more than 30% of all opioid related overdoses also involve benzodiazepines.5 In 2015, 23% of the people who died from an opioid overdose also had benzodiazepines in their body.5 The safest way to prevent a Klonopin overdose is to use it only as prescribed by a doctor.2

 Signs and Symptoms

-Signs and symptoms of a Klonopin overdose can include 5:
+Signs and symptoms of a Klonopin overdose may include:2,4

 - Loss of consciousness.

 Overdoses are more likely to occur when drugs are taken together.
-Many people overdose when they mix it with alcohol or opioids (including heroin) 6.
-According to the FDA, combining benzodiazepines with opioids or other CNS depressants, can cause a number of adverse reactions, including 7:
+People may be at higher risk of overdose when they mix Klonopin with alcohol or opioids (including heroin).2,3,4 According to the FDA, combining benzodiazepines with opioids or other depressants could have several adverse effects, including:2,4,

 - Slowed or labored breathing.